cast-org/figuration/site/4.2/widgets/equalize.md

 ### Nested Equalize

-Creating nested Equalize behaviour is as simple as creating another Equalize set using a different group name.
+Creating nested Equalize behavior is as simple as creating another Equalize set using a different group name.
 Note that each Equalize set will need it own parent element that is different from another sets parent element.

 <div class="cf-example">
   <div data-cfw="equalize" data-cfw-equalize-target="foo">